criminalip/CIP-NSE-Script/criminalip-api/README.md

 <br/>

-You may receive 1 of the following 3 error messages.
+You may receive 1 of the following three error messages.

-- Your CriminalIP API key is invalid.
+- Your Criminal IP API key is invalid.

-- Unexpected error occured
+- An unexpected error occurred.

-- target must be an IP address
+- The target must be an IP address.

-First error message is when the API-key is inputted incorrectly.
+The first error message is when the API key is inputted incorrectly.

-Second error message is when there is an error with CIP API server.
+The second error message is when there is an error with the CIP API server.
 > Should this occur, please try again later or contact support@aispera.com.

-Third error message is when an invalid argument with no valid IP in the target variable is delivered.
+The third error message occurs when an invalid argument with no valid IP in the target variable is delivered.